JackSawyerWATX/dsaArrays/README.md

 - Shifts larger elements to the right during the search phase
 - Provides better performance than basic insertion sort, especially on partially sorted data

+### quickSort.py
+This script demonstrates the quick sort algorithm:
+- Uses a divide-and-conquer approach for efficient sorting
+- Selects a pivot element and partitions the array around it
+- Recursively sorts the left and right subarrays
+- Generally performs in O(n log n) time, much faster than O(n²) algorithms for large datasets
+- In-place sorting with no additional memory requirements

 ### selectionSort.py
 This script demonstrates selection sort:
 - Iterates through the array, finding the minimum element in each pass